Calcaneal Fracture ORIF

 Week 12-24 Post Surgery

-Once the bone has completely healed, you will begin more advanced physical therapy activities (such as walking without a limp and improving your balance strength).
+Once the bone has completely healed, you will begin more advanced physical therapy activities (such as walking without a limp and improving your balance and strength).
 You will see a gradual reduction of swelling, although expect your foot/ankle to remain swollen for many months after surgery.
-Full recovery from these challenging injuries often takes 6-12 months.
+Full recovery from these challenging injuries often takes 12 months or more.

 Potential General Complications